oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * validates the CVSS scores and severities for existing data for all CVSS versions.

 > The library MAY implement an option to retrieve the keys unsorted.

+### Conformance Clause 20: CSAF library with basic validation

+A CSAF library satisfies the "CSAF library with basic validation" conformance profile if the CSAF library:

+* satisfies the "CSAF library" conformance profile.
+* satisfies the "CSAF basic validator" conformance profile.

+### Conformance Clause 21: CSAF library with extended validation

+A CSAF library satisfies the "CSAF library with extended validation" conformance profile if the CSAF library:

+* satisfies the "CSAF library" conformance profile.
+* satisfies the "CSAF extended validator" conformance profile.

+### Conformance Clause 22: CSAF library with full validation

+A CSAF library satisfies the "CSAF library with extended validation" conformance profile if the CSAF library:

+* satisfies the "CSAF library" conformance profile.
+* satisfies the "CSAF full validator" conformance profile.

 -------